pulumi/docs/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 });
 ```

-Now that you have your topic, you need to create a consumer service account and give that account permissions to write to the topic, again using the credentials of your cluster admin account:
+Now that you have your topic, you need to create a producer service account and give that account permissions to write to the topic, again using the credentials of your cluster admin account:

 ```typescript
 const producerAccount = new confluent.ServiceAccount("producer", {